sc-forks/solidity-coverage/README.md

 ### Network Configuration

-By default, solidity-coverage generates a stub `truffle.js` that accomodates its special gas needs and connects to a modified version of testrpc on port 8555.
-If your tests will run on the development network using a standard `truffle.js` and testrpc instance, you shouldn't have to do any configuration.
+By default, solidity-coverage generates a stub `truffle.js` that accomodates its special gas needs and connects to a coverage-enabled fork of the ganache-cli client called **testrpc-sc** on port 8555.
+This special client ships with `solidity-coverage` - there's nothing extra to download.
+If your tests will run on truffle's development network using a standard `truffle.js` and ganache-cli instance, you shouldn't have to do any configuration or launch the coverage client separately.
 If your tests depend on logic or special options added to `truffle.js` you should declare a coverage network there following the example below.

 **Example**